Functional Claw Trimming of Cattle

 The role of the professional claw trimmer has changed significantly during the past decade.
 The introduction of chute-side computerized data collection is providing valuable data; however, it also requires additional training in lesion identification.
-Close collaboration between trimmer and veterinarian is beneficial for both and for the dairy industry overall.
+Close collaboration between trimmer and veterinarian is beneficial for both as well as for the dairy industry overall.

 Under normal circumstances, horn growth keeps pace with wear.
 The growth/wear rate at the heel is greater than at the toe.
 Horn that is dry tends to be extremely resistant to wear and may grow longer than normal.
 Thus, the claws of cattle maintained in straw yards tend to become overgrown.
 Conversely, the claws of cattle maintained in extremely wet conditions are softer than normal and more prone to wear and damage.
 If the cows are housed on concrete surfaces, the lateral hind claw tends to wear less than the medial.